Coop retreat mattress topper review

 Coop Home retreat mattress review in Louises bedroom

-(Image credit: Future / Louise Oliphant )
+(Image credit: Future / Louise Oliphant)

-Next-level comfort: The first night, I have to admit, took a little getting used to — but not in a bad way.
+The first night, I have to admit, took a little getting used to — but not in a bad way.
 It felt plush and cozy, not what I was used to.
 In fact, you could say it was a sort of The Princess and the Pea moment, where I climbed atop my bed that was now 5 inches thicker now and rolled around trying to figure out what was wrong with it.

 Nothing, of course.
 It was actually a whole lot better.
 So soft and comfortable, the foam adapted to my body to the point where my joints were cradled, cushioned, and supported.
 I sleep on my side and sometimes suffer from knee aches where my legs overlap.
 But the small pockets of plush helped.
-I also had a few of my friends and my boyfriend give their thoughts when they stayed over.
+I also had a few of my friends and my boyfriend gives their thoughts when they stayed over.
 My friend, who sleeps on her back enjoyed the cloud-like cushioning, and I had to LITERALLY drag my boyfriend out of bed in the morning.
 But let's face it, boys tend to be quite easily impressed when it comes to these things.

 Coop Home retreat mattress review in Louises bedroom

-(Image credit: Future / Louise Oliphant )
+(Image credit: Future / Louise Oliphant)

-Breathability and cooling: Fellow sweaty sleepers, hear me out.
+Fellow sweaty sleepers, hear me out.
 It's true, I get hot at night — you certainly wouldn't catch me wearing long sleeves and long pants to bed.
 And memory foam is known for generating a bit of heat.
 If you've tried memory foam before, you'll know it's generally not that breathable.

-Is the Coop retreat topper for you?
+Is this the right mattress topper for you?

 Coop Home retreat mattress review in Louises bedroom